Jāti (births) depend on gati (habits/character.) Therefore, it is critical to cultivate “good gati.”

 2. Throughout the site, I keep emphasizing the importance of understanding (not memorizing) the meanings of the key Pāli words like gati, anusaya, āsava, bhava, jāti, saṃsāra, and dukkha; they are intimately inter-connected in many ways, including Paṭicca Samuppāda.
 The way to stop future suffering (dukkha) from arising and reaching Nibbāna is to break the perpetual cycle that leads to a new jāti (birth) at each death.

 3. This understanding is needed even if one is not seriously thinking about Nibbāna.
-In general, the real key to suffering is embedded in these intricate relationships.
+The real key to suffering is embedded in these intricate relationships.

-• It may be confusing for a new person to this site, but have patience and read the inter-connected posts.
+- It may be confusing for a newcomer to this site, but have patience and read the interconnected posts.
 I have links everywhere to pertinent posts/material.
-Once you understand the underlying connections, it will clarify everything, like a fog being lifted.
+Once you understand the underlying connections, everything will be clear, like a fog being lifted.

-• I have set up links to open them in new windows so that you can go back and forth between posts quickly and try to “fill in the gaps.”
+- I have set up links to open them in new windows so you can go back and forth between posts quickly and try to “fill in the gaps.”

 nimitta paṭisandhi, paṭisandhi gati.”

-• If we go along with the temptation (“pavatta”), then it becomes a nimitta (literally a “sign”).
+- If we go along with the temptation (“pavatta”), then it becomes a nimitta (literally a “sign”).
 A nimitta is a characteristic that is associated with that particular act.
-For example, for an alcoholic, a picture of an alcohol bottle or a bar (or where one normally drinks), or even seeing a friend with whom one drinks often, can be a nimitta; when any of such a “symbol” comes to the mind, it reminds of the drinking act and gets one in the “mood.”
+For example, for an alcoholic, a picture of an alcohol bottle or a bar (or where one drinks typically), or even seeing a friend with whom one drinks often, can be a nimitta; when any of such a “symbol” comes to the mind, it reminds of the drinking act and gets one in the “mood.”

 6. The worst thing is that the old habits continue and even strengthen in this new life; this is why “paṭisandhi gati” is meant above.
 Suppose a drug addict born to an addicted mother is adopted by another family and raised in a drug-free environment.
 Still, if that child becomes exposed to drugs later in life, he could be tempted to use drugs because of his sansaric habit.

-• You can see that many animals have unique characteristics: such characteristics and habits are associated with that particular existence (bhava).
-For example, some birds have been building the same type of nests from beginningless time through countless world cycles; but they cannot make it any better.
+- You can see that many animals have unique characteristics: such characteristics and habits are associated with that particular existence (bhava).
+For example, some birds have been building the same type of nests from a beginning-less time through countless world cycles, but they cannot make it any better.
 Migrating birds know exactly where to fly.
 Newborn turtles head to the sea right after the eggs are hatched; see the video:

 7. However, humans can change their destiny.
 They have free will and the ability to develop “new ideas.”
 We keep building new things, discovering new things, and making progress.

-• We must remember that we can also purify our minds and become free of this unending and suffering-laden rebirth process.
+- We must remember that we can also purify our minds and escape this unending, suffering-laden rebirth process.
 If we ever get birth in one of the lower realms, we will be stuck there for a long time.

-• This does not mean one has to give away one’s wealth; just don’t be too attached to them.
+- This does not mean one has to give away one’s wealth; just don’t be too attached to them.
 One has “earned” that wealth from previous good deeds, so one does not need to feel bad about it.
-But those things last only about 100 years, and who knows what we will inherit in the next life.
+But those things last only about 100 years; who knows what we will inherit in the next life?

 8. And the key to being permanently free of the apāyā is to get rid of those bad character qualities (gati) that can give us birth in those four realms.

-• An animal’s birth results from gati that have all three roots of greed, hate, and ignorance.
+- An animal’s birth results from gati that have all three roots of greed, hate, and ignorance.
 The animal realm is called “thirisan” in Pāli or Sinhala: “thiri” is three, and “san” is greed, hate, and ignorance.
-Thus animal birth is caused by gati that have all three immoral roots.
+Thus, animal birth is caused by gati, which has all three immoral roots.

-• There is so much that the Buddha explained to the world, but the world is still unaware of it.
+- The Buddha explained so much to the world, but the world is still unaware of it.